jda0/workshops/_challenges/2-bot.md

 1.  #### Setup your computer
     If you've not installed the Arduino IDE and required libraries, complete *Setup your computer* [from the first challenge]({{"challenges/1-led" | relative_url}}).

+      At DigiMakers events, this has already been done for you.
+      {: .requisite-warning .warning .compact}

 1.  #### Build the body
     Follow the video below.
 Ask a helper if you're stuck or a body part is hard to click in to another part.